ThinkingBeyond/BeyondQuantum-2026/Arjun Gadi and Elizabeth Quah/README.md

 # **Noise Analysis on Novel GHZ-State Based Quantum Visual Secret Sharing in Medical Communication**

 ---
-## **Google colab**

-All of our code can be found in the following google colab.
-All the steps are explained in detail in text, as well as comments within code.  https://colab.research.google.com/drive/1Iyfveu1dzghNEv8hWJaamuR6KsaPm_rm
 ## **Motivation**
 Motivated by the relevance and significance of secure medical image sharing in existing healthcare systems, our research introduces a novel Entanglement-based Quantum Visual Secret Sharing (QVSS) scheme to encode binary pixel values directly into GHZ entangled states, enabling information-theoretic security.